 La Verkin is a very small city located in the state of Utah.
 With a population of 4,510 people and just one neighborhood, La Verkin is the 109th largest community in Utah.

-La Verkin is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, La Verkin is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, La Verkin is a city of sales and office workers, service providers, and professionals.
 There are especially a lot of people living in La Verkin who work in office and administrative support (19.06%), sales jobs (9.73%), and food service (8.91%).

 As is often the case in a small city, La Verkin doesn't have a public transportation system that people use for their commute.